thompson318/emap/docs/dev/deployment.md

 for instructions for other virtual env managers.

 ### Modify configuration
+The first time you must copy the `global-configuration.yaml` file from the template file:

+`cp emap/emap-setup/global-configuration-EXAMPLE.yaml global-configuration.yaml`

-Modify `global-configuration.yaml`, adding passwords, usernames and URLs for your setup.
+Now modify `global-configuration.yaml`, adding passwords, usernames and URLs for your setup.

 Then run `emap setup -g` to propagate the config into the individual `config/xxx-config-envs` configuration files.